wisdom1972/MIPI_CSI_T20F169/README.md

 ## Acknowledge

-Project Test by Ben Chen
+Project contributor is major from Richard Zhu
 Project upload by Wisdom Zhang

 Anything question: email: 909614802 at qq dot com